¨Every single time you make a merger, someone is losing his identity. And saying something different is just rubbish.¨

 Kevin Mitchell, chairman of the business travel coalition, notes: “Most consumers cannot get all their needs met by one of these airlines.
-In fact, there are thousands of monopoly markets, and as such, imperfect competition, and no true product substitution for many trips.”
-The ¨imperfect competition¨ generally allows airlines to reduce the number of flights and increase the costs to consumers.
+There are thousands of monopoly markets, and as such, imperfect competition, and no true product substitution for many trips.”
+The ¨imperfect competition¨ generally allows airlines to reduce the number of flights and increase consumer costs.

-Most analysts conclude that the four large remaining carriers cannot merge with any of the remaining six carriers for antitrust reasons.
+Most analysts conclude that the four large remaining carriers cannot merge with any remaining six carriers for antitrust reasons.